-Maternl© is a unique, new software program developed specifically to offer new opportunities and advantages to improve gaps and disparities in prenatal health care for women and their families, world-wide.
-Maternl© addresses access to maternal and child healthcare particularly focused on disparities to early entry into pre-natal healthcare services, in an effort to reduce associated prematurity, neonatal and infant mortality.
-Maternl© provides important tools to monitor each pregnancy's progress, better understand the providers' care, and provide a place for access, resources, comfort and support for all pregnancy and newborn related concerns, particularly if you should have a miscarriage or very complicated pregnancy that might end with a pregnancy loss, stillbirth or neonatal death.
+Maternl©, an organizational division of Hygeia Health Systems LLC, provides unique software programs developed specifically to offer opportunities and advantages to improve gaps and disparities in prenatal health care for women and their families, world-wide.
+Maternl© addresses access to maternal and child healthcare and is particularly focused on disparities to early entry into pre-natal healthcare services, in an effort to reduce associated prematurity, neonatal and infant mortality.
+Maternl© provides important tools to monitor each pregnancy's progress, better understand the providers' care, and offers assistance to access maternal and child healthcare services and resources.
+Maternl© comforts and supports all pregnancy and newborn related concerns, particularly should one have a miscarriage or very complicated pregnancy that might end with a pregnancy loss, stillbirth or neonatal death.

 Three major programs distinguish Maternl©

-The CenterPoint of the program is a web-based, cross platform Personal Prenatal Health Record (PPHR).
+The Maternl© Personal Prenatal Health Record (PPHR) is a web-based, cross platform Personal Prenatal Health Record.
 The PPHR is a portable, secure and interactive electronic personal health record, designed specifically for pregnant women in underserved, urban and rural communities, nationally and internationally.
-Many women in urban, underserved communities do not have readily accessible and continuous access to pre-natal care, may get fragmented care at multiple facilities ("unregistered" patients) and may lack a primary pre-natal healthcare provider who is familiar with the patient, her health history and family history, her prior physical examinations and her laboratory/Ultrasound findings.
-Providers of care to pregnant women in urban settings often see patients in an emergency setting such as the labor floor or emergency room without access to prenatal visit information such as their pregnancy / medical history, prior examinations and laboratory and imaging findings.
+Many women in urban, underserved communities do not have readily accessible and continuous access to pre-natal care, may get fragmented care at multiple facilities ("unregistered" patients) and may lack a primary pre-natal healthcare provider who is familiar with the patient, her health history and family history, her prior physical / prenatal examinations and her laboratory/ultrasound findings.
+Providers of care to pregnant women in urban settings often see patients in an emergency setting such as the labor floor or emergency room without access to their prenatal visit information such as their pregnancy / medical history, prior examinations and laboratory and imaging findings.
 These render the emergency visit suboptimal and oftentimes unsafe.
 Thus, there is a need for a reliable and immediately available prenatal health record in order to provide improved quality of the prenatal visit.

 1. Higher rates of perinatal morbidity, mortality and prematurity in urban, underserved, minority communities